 - Photocopies on white paper are valid.

 - Health care professionals print blank POLST forms from the Professional Resources section POLST website.

-Click here to watch a two-minute video from the Oregon POLST Coalition that identifies three ways to overcome logistical barriers to completing POLST forms during virtual visits.
+The Oregon POLST Coalition produced a two-minute video that identifies three ways to overcome logistical barriers to completing POLST forms during virtual visits.